fernandobarraza/pluralisticHomophily/README.md

 - Set the variables flags at the top of the script to control if you want to save the results and plot images.

+## Acknowledgements

+The implementation of the Hierarchical Link Clustering (HLC) algorithm used in this project was originally developed by Tamás Nepusz.
+His implementation is available at ntamas/hlc.
+Special thanks to Tamás Nepusz for making the code publicly available.

 ##  Contributing